-- A. General Method: Class sessions will include the presentation of lecture material as video presentations.
+A. General Method: Class sessions will include the presentation of lecture material as video presentations.
 There will also be an opportunity to discuss issues of introduction and key portions of Scripture on the online discussion forums.
-Work outside of class will focus on reading assignments, brief written responses to those reading assignments, and an opportunity to reflectively expound on a chosen passage of Old Testament Scripture. - B. Online Method: The uniqueness of distance learning necessitates unique learning experiences and methods.
+Work outside of class will focus on reading assignments, brief written responses to those reading assignments, and an

+B. Online Method: The uniqueness of distance learning necessitates unique learning experiences and methods.
 The power of an online course management system like Moodle makes unique assessment methods possible.
 As a result, this online course will follow the module schedule above.
 Grades will be given for the viewing of video sessions, participation in discussion forums, the completion of written assignments, and exams.
 In each case, the deadline will be midnight on the last day of the module.